 Step 1: Laying the Groundwork

-Before the first line of code is written or the first design mockup is drafted, the foundation of your success lies in thorough planning and clear vision.
+Before the first line of code is written or the first design mockup is drafted, the foundation of your success lies in thorough planning and a clear vision.

-• Define your Unique Selling Proposition
+Define your Unique Selling Proposition

 Airbnb didn't become a household name by following the herd.
 They had something new to offer: affordable lodging with a personal touch anywhere in the world.